Standards of Conduct

 To that end, tzevet will be evaluated, both informally and in writing throughout the summer.
 The goal of the evaluations will always be to improve the work of the tzevet member.
 We expect that all tzevet will take the opportunity seriously to evaluate, and to be evaluated.

-At the end of the summer, a written evaluation of each tzevet member is placed in your file.
+At the end of the summer, a written evaluation of each tzevet member is saved in your file.

 CUSTOMER AND PUBLIC RELATIONS